-This month’s theme slated for June 23rd is one that will get you looking at our spiky tropical fruit friends with either a sharp knife or a can opener for the theme is “Pineapple.”
-Please read Thiago’s full announcement post, but here is a brief description:
+This month’s theme slated for August 25th is one that will get you looking at our hard monkey-faced tropical fruit friends with a chisel and mallet or perhaps a can opener for the theme is “Coconuts.”
+Please read JFL’s full announcement post, but here is a brief description:

-- Find or create a recipe that somehow uses pineapple whether as a juice, syrup, infusion, or other, and then post the recipe, including a photo and your remarks, on your blog, tumblr, or website.
-If you lack one of those, feel free to post on this thread on eGullet’s Spirits and Cocktails forum.
+- Find or create a recipe that somehow uses coconut whether as a cream, milk, water, syrup, infusion, or other, and then post the recipe, including a photo and your remarks, on your blog, tumblr, or website.
+If you lack one of those, feel free to post on eGullet’s Spirits and Cocktails forum.

-- Include the MxMo logo in your post, plus links back to the Mixology Monday and BartendingNotes sites.
+- Include the MxMo logo in your post, plus links back to the Mixology Monday and Rated R Cocktail sites.
 Once the roundup post is put up, updating your post to include a link to that one as well would be appreciated.

 - Submit a link one of two ways by midnight on August 25th — either post a comment on the Rated R Cocktails’ announcement post or tweet JFL at @RatedRCocktails.